Shaping stories for the digital society

-The ifs international MA Digital Narratives program offers dedicated media and cultural professionals an opportunity to critically engage and creatively experiment with storytelling and production techniques for digital media, with a special focus on immersive technologies.
+The MA Digital Narratives program offers dedicated media and cultural professionals an opportunity to critically engage and creatively experiment with storytelling and production techniques for digital media, with a special focus on immersive technologies.

 Duration: 2 years (4 semesters)